 HKP Architects has been providing architectural services to the Pacific Northwest since 1952.
 Founded on the values of honesty, simplicity, and service, our firm is highly respectful of our many long-term relationships with clients and the community.
 Our work shows remarkable consistency over the past six decades, and we remain dedicated to providing architectural design that is high-value, environmentally responsible, and sensitive to its site.

-Our work focuses on civic buildings and spaces, educational facility planning and design, non-profit and community-oriented projects, private homes and work that otherwise lifts people up in their lives.
-Whether it is places of learning, affordable housing or cultural institution work, our focus is about Service, Simplicity and Sustainability.
-We feel our objective is to realize your vision and optimize every opportunity.
-Creative, out-of-the-box thinking combined with time-tested technical design provides our clients with high-quality, long-lasting facilities that perform as well as inspire.
+We focus on civic buildings and spaces, educational facility planning and design, non-profit and community-oriented projects, and private homes; work that lifts people up in their lives.
+Whether they are places of learning, affordable housing or cultural institution work, our objective is to realize our clients’ vision and optimize every opportunity.